-One can’t divine the conditions in 2009 that it would take to overthrow the imams in Iran anymore than one could have predicted in the 1940s the when of the waning of the Communists.
+One can’t divine the conditions in 2009 or in 2022 that it would take to overthrow the imams in Iran anymore than one could have predicted in the 1940s 'the when' of the waning of the Communists.
 Many knew the why of it.
-The murderous philosophy of Marxism made little sense except as a tool of resentment and couldn’t possibly last.
+The murderous religion of Marxism made little sense except as a tool of resentment and couldn’t possibly last.
 The process was near its end even in the early 1960s, with popular books like, Bolshevism: Practice and Theory, The Exploitation Theory, Planned Chaos, The Counter-Revolution of Science, Atlas Shrugged, The Red Prussian, The Gulag Archipelago, Land Without Justice, Darkness at Noon, 1984, The Open Society and Its Enemies and many other works which revealed the egregious faults with Marxism, communism and totalitarian economies.
-What happened in Russia was an economic and intellectual collapse which with a small political shove, fell over..
+What happened in Russia was an economic and intellectual collapse which with a small political shove, fell over.
 Everyone in the know knew it, the only question seemed, ‘How much more blood until then?’

 Iran has one of the most unacceptable human rights records in the world.
-When Mahmoud Ahmadinejad came to the United Nations and talked to the American public, he sounded like Leonid Brezhnev in the last lights of the 1970s, that is, boldly lying, denying his oppressive regimes record, hiding his intentions for nuclear advancement and smiling with a wink and a nod to the quickly diminishing group of avowed Marxists.
+When Mahmoud Ahmadinejad came to the United Nations and talked to the American public, he sounded like Leonid Brezhnev in the last lights of the 1970s, that is, boldly lying, denying his oppressive regimes' record, hiding his intentions for nuclear advancement and smiling with a wink and a nod to the quickly diminishing group of avowed Marxists.
 Human rights for the theocracies are always a sham.
 If you kill homosexuals, how humane can you be?
-They’re the most nonviolent outsiders the world has ever seen.
+They’re the most nonviolent outsiders the world has ever seen, more likely to re-design your house than rape your daughters.
 For leftist ideologues it’s always the gulag or a shot to the back of the head on the stairways.
 If you hate meritocracy, how can you tolerate a middle-class society?

 The up side in the theocracies and the communist dictatorships?